vitorio/snarky-screening/README.md

 Slightly modified from the standard Errbot backend for Slack, and so licensed GPLv3.

 ## main.py
-Kivy-based video player which accepts text provided over a local socket and displays it at the next-nearest second.
+Kivy-based video player which accepts text provided over a local socket and displays it on an ongoing basis, fading out after ten seconds.

 This uses [Twisted](http://kivy.org/docs/guide/other-frameworks.html), [ScrollLabel](https://github.com/kivy-garden/garden.scrolllabel) and [DesktopVideoPlayer](https://github.com/kivy-garden/garden.desktopvideoplayer) from the garden.
 ScrollView depends on [RecycleView](https://github.com/kivy-garden/garden.recycleview).
 At this time, you'll also need a patched Kivy `_text_sdl2` and a patched ScrollLabel if you want nice outlines like these: